Welcome to Bermuda!

 Boat Bay

-This is where the large Sonesta Beach Hotel, now gone, was situated.
+This is where the large former Sonesta Beach Hotel, now long gone, was situated.
 But the waters here have a much older claim to fame.
 The original name for this bay was Hunt's Bay, a grant of land that went north from what was then a cove all the way to the Little Sound.
 It was then owned by the Hunt family.
 In 1661, the ill fated sailing vessel Virginia Merchant became grounded.
 She was a total wreck and sank there with great loss of life.
 In 1741, the Spanish privateer Francisco Lopez landed a raiding party here.
 The Spaniards seized local fishing boats and towed them behind their ship.
 The local militia and two armed Bermudian sloops arrived too late to retrieve them.
 They were never heard of again.

-Bus routes
+Bus (public transportation routes

 Visitors and new residents who use the Bermuda Government pink and blue buses should obtain a free copy of the schedule, to know when the service operates, when it stops and what fares apply.

-Chaplin Bay public buseswalking area
+Chaplin Bay Beach

 Chaplin Bay Bermuda 2011

-Church Bay public buseswalking area
+Church Bay Beach

 South Shore, off South Road.
 Small but beautiful public beach.
 Gets deep quite suddenly.
 A Bermuda National Park, ocean- side with rest area.
 Good for sunbathing, snorkeling and other water sports, with boiler and other reefs, no corals.
 Bathrooms (toilets) nearby.
 Also with picnic tables and parking areas.
 Ruined British Army-built fort nearby.
 Bus route 7.
 A summertime favorite of locals because of its beauty, with an old fort on the premises including a '1612' date marker.